maxtong9/smart_meetings/README.md

 This is a full PostgreSQL installation packaged as a Mac application.
 https://postgresapp.com/
-Follow the instructions through the link.
+Follow the instructions through the link

-For commandline:
-`sudo apt install postgresql postgresql-contrib libpq-dev`

 ## Starting PostgreSQL server